Materials-Consortia/OPTIMADE/optimade.rst

   The default value is 1 in every dimension.

-The metadata dictionary MAY include these fields:
+The dictionary MAY include these fields:

 - :field:`range_ids`: list of strings.
   A list with an identifier for each dimension of the range.
 It shows that that dimension correlates to the same dimension of another range.